joaomlourenco/novathesis/README.md

 *WARNING: Overleaf reduced the compile time*
 ![image](https://github.com/joaomlourenco/novathesis/assets/2064643/a3ffeeef-011e-45cd-974a-c22191267c18)
-There is no way you can compile yout thesis/dissertation (using this template) within the new (20 seconds) time limit.
+There is no way you can compile your thesis/dissertation (using this template) within the new (20 seconds) time limit.
 This means you have two options:
-* Install LaTeX in your computer and [use a the template locally](#with-a-local-latex-installation)!
+* Install LaTeX in your computer and [use the template locally](#with-a-local-latex-installation)!
-* Opt for a hassle free solution and [buy a (student) plan in Overleaf](https://www.overleaf.com/user/subscription/plans).
+* Opt for a hassle-free solution and [buy a (student) plan in Overleaf](https://www.overleaf.com/user/subscription/plans).

 --------